 The Tigers win their 16th consecutive road game, defeating the Angels, 4-2.
 Detroit's victory ties an American League record established by the Senators in 1912.

 Kirby Puckett strokes five singles and a triple in the Twins' 10-6 loss to Texas at the Metrodome.
 It is the second time the outfielder has collected six hits in a game, making him the first major leaguer to have accomplished the feat twice.

 In front of a sparse Olympic Stadium crowd of 8,833, Tommy Greene, making his 15th start as a major leaguer, no-hits the Expos, 2-0.
 The Phillies' right-hander joined the rotation replacing Danny Cox, who had suffered a pulled groin in his last start.

 Team owner Ewing Kauffman is inducted into the Royals Hall of Fame.
-It is the philanthropist's last public appearance at the stadium, which will be renamed in his honor shortly before his death on the first day in August.
+The public appearance at the stadium will be philanthropist's last trip to the Kansas City ballpark, which will be renamed in his honor shortly before his death on the first day in August.